Stucco

 Stucco or render is a construction material made of aggregates, a binder, and water.
 Stucco is applied wet and hardens to a very dense solid.
-It is used as a decorative coating for walls and ceilings, exterior walls, and as a sculptural and artistic material in architecture.
-Stucco can be applied on construction materials such as metal, expanded metal lath, concrete, cinder block, or clay brick and adobe for decorative and structural purposes.
+It is most commonly used as a decorative and protective cladding for exterior walls and canopies.
+Stucco can be applied over construction materials such as metal, expanded metal lath, concrete, cinder block, or clay brick and adobe for decorative, protective or structural purposes.

-In English, "stucco" sometimes refers to a coating for the outside of a building and "plaster" to a coating for interiors.
-As described below, however, the materials themselves often have little or no difference.
+In English, "stucco" refers to a cladding for the outside of a building and "plaster" to a cladding for interiors.
 Other European languages, notably Italian, do not have the same distinction: In Italian, stucco means plaster, and serves for both.